scientifichackers/dialmap/README.md

 # Dial Map
-*Software controlled dials done right.*
+**Software controlled dials done right.**

-Ever had to deal with potentiometers, and their horrible jitter?
+Ever had to deal with the horrible jitter associated with using Potentiometers with an ADC?
 Then this library is just for you.

+*Dial Map lets you program "Dead Zones" into your Dials, eliminating the need for crazy software/hardware filters for removing jitter.*

 - Automatically normalizes the ADC's raw values.
 - 100% Dependency free, MicroPython compatible.